 11 FAQs About ASP.NET Hosting

-Because the best ASP.NET hosting primarily runs in Windows environments, it can be a bit harder to discover than other solutions; think of the service as the needle in a haystack of Linux-based options.
+Because the best ASP.NET hosting primarily runs in Windows server environments, your search can be a bit more challenging than when looking for other solutions; think of the web hosting service as the needle in a haystack of Linux-based options.

 To be fair, ASP.NET gives developers cross-platform runtime security across a wide range of operating systems, programming languages, and hardware.

-Microsoft’s open-source web-application framework enables website owners to build dynamic, database-driven pages using related tools like Visual Studio, MS SQL, and the Kestrel web server.
+Microsoft’s open-source web-application framework enables website owners to build dynamic, database-driven pages using related tools like Visual Studio, MS SQL, MS Access, and the Kestrel web server.

 1. What is ASP.NET Hosting?